First published on TECHNET on Dec 12, 2013

 Following this we left the sites to recover but overnight it appeared that some init messages from the Primary had become lost in transit - possibly cleared from the queue as a part of the spCreateandBackupSQLCert stored proc.
 We set the current rows with status < 3 in RCM_DRSInitilizationTracking to status = 7 to kick off the replication initialization process.
 This executed very quickly and replication appeared to be working as expected.

-To resolve this issue, give full control permissions to the account that the SQL Service is running under to the ProgramData\Microsoft\Crypto\RSA\MachineKeys directory.
+To resolve this issue, give permissions to access the certificate private key for the account SQL Service is running.

 Service Broker login attempt failed with error: 'Connection handshake failed.
 The login 'ConfigMgrEndpointLoginCAS' does not have CONNECT permission on the endpoint.
 State 84.